The Better Cotton Initiative (BCI) is delighted to be partnering with the FAO Global Soil Partnership to promote sustainable soil management.

 The Global Soil Partnership (GSP) was established in 2012 as a way of developing strong interactive partnerships and collaboration between stakeholders working with soils.
 The partnership manages a portfolio of global programmes designed to improve soil governance and to promote sustainable soil management.

-Through the collaboration with the Global Soil Partnership, BCI is undertaking two pilot projects:
+Through the collaboration with the Global Soil Partnership, Better Cotton is undertaking two pilot projects:

 The Soil Doctors programme promotes the establishment of a farmer-to-farmer training system and aims to build the capacity of farmers on the practice of sustainable soil management.
 By doing so, it seeks to: